Oliver was very disruptive again today and ignored multiple instructions. This behaviour is becoming unacceptable and needs to improve.

 Documentation

-Create clear records and meeting notes
+Create factual records and meeting notes that stay calm and defensible

 IEP documentation, parent conferences